Robopoly/Robopoly_PRismino/README.md

     }
     dipSwitch(DIP2, myFunction2, FALLING);

-Registers the callback function when a DIP-switch is toggled.
+Registers the callback function when a DIP-switch is toggled, it's actually a macro to [`attachInterrupt()`](http://arduino.cc/en/Reference/attachInterrupt) Arduino function.
 It is best to call it in the initial setup part of the code (inside the `setup()` function).
 Different modes are:

 * `LOW`: a low logic level triggers the interrupt, this keeps firing the interrupt vector if the pin value is at logic 0
 * `CHANGE`: either transition triggers the interrupt